-Could someone please mark and suggest improvements in my Dr Jekyll and Mr Hyde essay?Watch
+Could someone please mark and suggest improvements in my Dr Jekyll and Mr Hyde essay?Watch this thread

 In Chapter 2, Stevenson introduces the theme of dreams and nightmares through he litrary devices such as the motifs the boogeyman, lamp and the door.
 When Mr Utterson retells Hyde's encounter with the young girl in his dream the use of the concrete nouns such as ‘darkness’ and the verb ‘enslaved’ reveals that he is forced to think about Hyde which shows the entrapment of Utterson in his own dream.
 Stevenson deliberately enlightens Utterson through the use of the dream sequence to evoke a terrifying gloomy atmsphere to the reader to unveil the theme of the boogeyman in Mr Hyde and how is an extended metaphor of our ‘unconscious mind’.

 In addition Utterson’s living life is seen to be going through terror and anxiety due to the mystery of Hyde’s physical state.
 This is illustrated as Hyde is seen as a ‘faceless man’ which enhances the theme of the boogeyman being Mr Hyde.
 Stevenson purposefully uses this theme to unveil that Hyde is a significant symbol of our deepest fears that is everywhere physically and psychologically.
 This therefore links to the theme of nighmares as it creates a sense of terror and heightens the danger of Hyde.